pemcg/mastering-automation-addendum-for-cloudforms-4.6/playbook_service_provision_retirement_state_machines/chapter.md

 #### retire\_advanced\_resource\_pre

-The **retire\_advanced\_resource\_pre** state machine retires the service and all of the VMs under this top level service, and then finally runs the service retirement playbook.
+The **retire\_advanced\_resource\_pre** state machine retires the service and any VMs under this top level service, and then finally runs the service retirement playbook.

 #### retire\_advanced\_resource\_post

-The **retire\_advanced\_resource\_post** state machine retires the service, runs the service retirement playbook, and then finally attempts to retire all of the VMs under this top level service.
+The **retire\_advanced\_resource\_post** state machine retires the service, runs the service retirement playbook, and then finally attempts to retire any VMs under this top level service.

 > **Note**